Charlotte Wrongful Death Attorney | Fatal Accident Lawyer NC

 Two-Year Statute of Limitations

-In California, wrongful death claims must be filed within two years of the date of death.
+In North Carolina, wrongful death claims must be filed within two years of the date of death.
 Don't wait - evidence disappears and witnesses' memories fade over time.

 Wrongful Death vs. Survival Actions